foxmask/yeoboseyo/README.md

 - Joplin markdown editor
 - RSS Feeds
 - Mastodon
+- Reddit

 So today, you can read RSS Feeds and this will:
 * create notes in Joplin automatically in the folder you defined in the form
 * post "toot" to your mastodon account
+* post stuff to the subreddit of your choice

 ## Installation